4d/docs/docs/API/EntitySelectionClass.md

 The `.distinctPaths()` function <!-- REF #EntitySelectionClass.distinctPaths().Summary -->returns a collection of distinct paths found in the indexed object *attribute* for the entity selection<!-- END REF -->.

-If *attribute* is not an indexed object attribute, 4D throws an error.
+If *attribute* is not an indexed object attribute, an error is generated.

 After the call, the size of the returned collection is equal to the number of distinct paths found in *attribute* for the entity selection.
 Paths are returned as strings including nested attributes and collections, for example "info.address.number" or "children[].birthdate".
 Entities with a null value in the *attribute* are not taken into account.